ShinKanji/NikonZR-ELZONE-LUT/README.md

 # NikonZR-ELZONE-LUT
-An ELZone like exposure monitoring LUT for Nikon ZR in Log3G10 Gamma
+An ELZone like exposure monitoring LUT for Nikon ZR in Log3G10 Gamma this LUT allows Nikon ZR to have a false color exposure experience

 Produced according to the Log3G10 specification:
 18% neutral gray corresponds to 33% IRE.